sylvaingchassang/chassang.github.io/research.md

       url:   "/assets/papers/value_of_time.pdf"
       note: "How should we value the time of the self-employed when evaluating treatments that change labor supply?"

-    - title:   "Using Divide and Conquer to Improve Tax Collection"
-      coauthors:
-        - l_delcarpio
-        - s_kapon
-      year:  2022
-      journal: "R&R, Quarterly Journal of Economics"
-      internal: True
-      url:   "/assets/papers/jesus_maria.pdf"
-      note: "Tax collection by capacity constrained governments may exhibit multiple equilibria: if delinquency is low, limited enforcement capacity is enough to discipline deviators; if delinquency is high, limited enforcement capacity is overstretched and no longer dissuasive.
-In principle, divide-and-conquer, a theoretically important but untested principle  from mechanism design, can be used to unravel the undesirable high-delinquency equilibrium.
-We investigate the challenge of doing so in practice."
-      supp: "/assets/papers/supplementary_materials_jesus_maria.pdf"

     - title:   "Screening Adaptive Cartels"
       coauthors:
         - k_kawai